-At the end of the course, students will have a firm understanding of the legal requirements in relation to data protection.
+At the end of the Diploma in Data Protection, students will have a firm understanding of the legal requirements in relation to data protection.

 Who Should Apply?

 Those who perform any role in relation to the control and/or processing of personal data including, but not limited to, data protection officers, human resource managers, IT managers and sales and marketing managers.
-This course is suitable for those who need a more in-depth knowledge about data protection law in Ireland.
+Diploma in Data Protection is suitable for those who need a more in-depth knowledge about data protection law in Ireland.

 • Outline of diploma course